Kelechikizito/nft-explorer/README.md

 ### 3. Set up your environment

-Create a `.env.local` file in the root and add your Alchemy API key:
+Create a `.env` file in the root and add your Alchemy API key:

 ```env
 ALCHEMY_API_KEY=your_alchemy_api_key_here